Skip to main content

 --wait-until <event>Page load event: load, domcontentloaded, networkidle, commit

---navigation-timeout <secs>Page load timeout in seconds
+--navigation-timeout <secs>Navigation timeout in seconds (default: 60)

 --wait-for-selector <css>CSS selector to wait for before extracting (fails on timeout)